 4.4.
-ACGME Competencies - Patient Care

-Residents must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core)
+ACGME Competencies - Patient Care and Procedural Skills (Part A) Residents must be able to provide patient care that is patient- and familycentered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core)

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 - 4.4.a.
-Residents must demonstrate the ability to: - 4.4.a.1. manage patients in a variety of roles within a health system with progressive responsibility, to include serving as the direct provider, the leader or member of a multi-disciplinary team of providers, a consultant to other physicians, and a teacher to the patient, family, and other physicians; (Core)
+Residents must demonstrate the ability to provide comprehensive medical care to infants, children, adolescents, and adults, including: ^(Core) - 4.4.a.1. managing the care of patients in a variety of roles within a health system with progressive responsibility, to include serving as the direct provider, as a member or leader of an interprofessional health care team of providers, as a consultant to other physicians, and as a teacher to the patient, the patient's family, and other health care workers; ^(Core) - 4.4.a.2. managing the care of patients in the prevention, counseling, detection, diagnosis and treatment of adult and pediatric diseases; ^(Core) - 4.4.a.3. managing the care of patients in a variety of health care settings, to include the inpatient ward, critical care units, and various ambulatory settings; ^(Core)